alexdlaird/pyngrok/docs/index.rst

 -----------

 By default, `ngrok will look for its config file <https://ngrok.com/docs/ngrok-agent/config>`_ in the home directory's ``.ngrok2`` folder.
-We can override this behavior by updating our default :class:`~pyngrok.conf.PyngrokConfig`:
+We can override this behavior by updating our default :class:`~pyngrok.conf.PyngrokConfig`.

 .. code-block:: python